All Jinx Gaming Slot Demos

 Wolverhampton is not where you expect the future of slot design to be brewing.
 But then Jinx Gaming has never been interested in meeting expectations.

-The concept driving every release is straightforward and genuinely rare: take inspiration from other entertainment industries entirely.
-Arcade games, first-person shooters, platformers, 90s morning television, punk rock, nu-metal, toys in cereal boxes.
-If it’s not already in a slot, it’s potentially fair game.
+The concept driving every release is straightforward and genuinely rare: take inspiration from other entertainment industries entirely, with homages paid to everything from nostalgic arcade games and first-person shooters to 90s morning television and toys in cereal boxes.
+Their motto is that if it’s not already in a slot, it’s potentially fair game.

-The aim is to build games that feel, look, and play like actual games rather than digital fruit machines with a fresh coat of paint.
-Whether that succeeds or not will be debated differently depending on who you ask, but the ambition is impossible to dispute.
+The aim is to build games that feel, look, and play like actual games rather than digital fruit machines with a fresh coat of paint, and their release so far have shown just that.

-Jumpasaurs arrived as the second release, leaning even further into the studio’s video game instincts.
-An 8-bit platformer aesthetic built around a quintet of cartoon dinosaurs on the brink of extinction, the game runs on activated reels that unlock progressively, mystery symbols, Wild Multipliers, and an Extinction Spins bonus round where all reels activate and every mystery symbol is collected.
-The production is nostalgic by design, channelling early Super Mario energy through a slot structure on purpose rather than as a gimmick.
+Jumpasaurs arrived as the second release, leaning even further into the studio’s video game instincts, taking clear inspiration from Super Mario.
+An 8-bit platformer aesthetic built around a quintet of cartoon dinosaurs, the game runs on activated reels that unlock progressively, mystery symbols, Wild Multipliers, and an Extinction Spins bonus round where all reels activate and every mystery symbol is collected.

 “Jinx Gaming are one of the most interesting new studios I have covered.
-Dead Headz splits opinion but the Shoot and Loot bonus is genuinely doing something different and Jumpasaurs shows a studio with real creative range.
-Still very early but the Hacksaw Ventures investment tells you everything you need to know about where this is heading.
-A studio to watch closely.”
+Dead Headz splits opinion but the Shoot and Loot bonus is genuinely doing something different.
+Still very early but the Hacksaw Ventures investment tells you everything you need to know about where this is heading.”
 Mark, Content Editor

 FAQs for Jinx Gaming